DEFRA/hapi-govuk-examples/journey-map-examples/journey-map-example-8/README.md

 ![alt text](../screen-shots/completed-satisfaction-score-of-3.png "completed with yes and score of 3 page")

-Now press the browser button back to return to the first question page and select "No".
+Now press the browser back button (or the [back link](../../essential-plugin-examples/back-link-example/README.md)) to return to the first question page and select "No".
 This time when continue is clicked, the comment page is displayed.

 ![alt text](../screen-shots/comment.png "completed with yes page")